Rugby Americas North: Governance

 RAN is governed by a board of five executives.
-The USA, Canada and Mexico are fixed representatives, while the Caribbean countries elect two nations for delegation.
-In November 2021 RAN announced changes to its Executive Committee following its 2021 Annual General Meeting in Miami.
-George Nicholson was appointed as the new President and Dr. Araba Chintoh and Miguel Carner as Vice President's.
+The United States, Canada and Mexico are fixed representatives, while the Caribbean countries elect two nations for delegation.
+In November 2021 RAN announced changes to its executive committee following its 2021 Annual General Meeting in Miami.
+George Nicholson was appointed as the new president and Dr. Araba Chintoh and Miguel Carner as vice presidents.
+Nicholson died in April 2024.

 Player registration

-Countries within North America, as of 2010, account for 128,828 rugby players: with the largest number of players from:
+As of 2010, there were 128,828 rugby players within North America: with the largest number of players from: